-When preparing and submitting an article for publication, please keep the following in mind:
+When preparing and submitting an article, please keep the following in mind:

 a.
 Our editorial is written in an informal but informative manner.
 We prefer not to use footnotes or endnotes, as this gives the appearance of a scientific journal.
 Also, please note that Minority Nurse is not a peer-reviewed publication.

 b.
 Generally, we follow the Chicago Manual of Style in all matters related to punctuation and grammar.

 c.
 Please include the location (city and state) of any companies, organizations, or schools cited in the text.